-Data published by the Department of Energy & Climate Change (DECC) provides carbon dioxide emission estimates at local authority and regional level covering industry, commercial, domestic and road transport emissions.
-The figures from 2005 to 2011 indicate that carbon emissions are slowly decreasing across West Lothian, despite an increase in 2010 on the previous year due to an unusually cold winter.
-The most recent figures for 2011 show a 14% reduction on our 2007/8 baseline year and a 9% reduction on the previous year.
-However, West Lothians emissions remain above the national average.
+Data published by the Department of Energy & Climate Change (DECC) provides carbon dioxide emission estimates at local authority and regional level covering estimated emissions from the industrial and commercial sector, domestic emissions including gas and electricity consumption and emissions from transport.
+From 2014 the dataset also includes emissions from land use, land use change and forestry.
+West Lothian's per capita emissions for 2012 is 7.4 tonnes of CO2.
+The figures from 2005 to 2012 show an overall decrease in emissions, despite an increase in 2010 on the previous year due to an unusually cold winter.
+However, West Lothian's emissions remain above the national average.
 Emissions reductions are in the industrial, commercial and domestic sectors, while road transport has remained relatively static.
 This is concerning given that more homes and businesses will mean rising transport demand along with increasing consumption and waste.
 There are already concerns about the air quality in Linlithgow, and Broxburn has been declared an Air Quality Management Area.
 Certain areas of West Lothian continue to be reliant on car-based transport with further development increasing pressures.

-The amount of household waste recycled is on target and above the Scottish average, at 43.4% in 2011/12
+The amount of household waste recycled is on target, with latest figures showing at 44.3% in 2013.

-The council recognises the important role that the historic and built environment plays in the sense of space and cultural identity of West Lothian and will promote culture and heritage services.
+The CPP recognises the important role that the historic and built environment plays in the sense of space and cultural identity of West Lothian and will promote culture and heritage services.
 The quality and biodiversity of West Lothian's countryside and networks of blue and green spaces also greatly enhance the health and well-being of residents and increase our resilience to climate change.
 Over half of the area of West Lothian is covered by areas of great landscape value or of special landscape control, and there is a wealth of local biodiversity sites, important geomorphological sites and a number of Sites of Special Scientific Interest.
 West Lothian has a strong track record of establishing and improving greenspace as part of the Central Scotland Forest and more recently through the Central Scotland Green Network (CSGN).
-Action will be required by all community planning partners to assist delivery of high quality blue and green networks as West Lothian's contribution to the CSGN, and to realise the wider benefits of a high quality environment to economic prosperity, quality of life, health and well-being.
+Action will be required by all Community Planning Partners to assist delivery of high quality blue and green networks as West Lothian's contribution to the CSGN, and to realise the wider benefits of a high quality environment to economic prosperity, quality of life, health and well-being.